“So he was left hanging between heaven and earth”—II Samuel 18:9.

 There is an order to His Love.
 We place the Father and His commandments first, then our spouses, then our children and honoring our parents/ family.
 We love our neighbor as ourselves.
 Anything out of this order causes chaos.
 If your brother hates your sister yet calls you brother and says he loves you, he is a liar, and the truth is not in him.

 One does not have to be literally raped to be assaulted and defiled in such a manner.
 We, humans, are capable of doing this with our tongues and our actions.
 We can defile people and bolt doors shut that should remain open.
 We can harm others through ignorance, gossip, and harmful words that are far greater than murder.
 If I shoot you, I take your life—you cease to exist, but if I shoot you with my mouth, and my fingers type out curses, I can cause people to shame you, isolate you and destroy your character.
 You end up living in pain daily.
-I know it sounds rather bizarre, but this can be far worse than murder.
+I know it sounds rather bizarre, but many of the wisest Sages say this can be far worse than murder.

 What does all of this have to do with a man hanging between heaven and earth?
 A lot actually!

 One event, one moment, one decision, yes, just one choice can change a person’s path forever and even change the dynamics of a whole family.
 Amnon did just that.
-Sometimes the rape looks more subtle as it can come through words that shed innocent blood.

 “But now keep silent, my sister, he is your brother; do not take this matter to heart.”
 So Tamar remained and was desolate in her brother Absalom’s house.”
 (II Sam.
 13:20).